-Harvest Farm Campground, located on the most scenic acres bordering the Upper Iowa River, opened for camping and canoeing.
-The campground was created by and for those who enjoy the peace and quiet of being in the country, away from city lights and sounds.
-We're more like a park where people camp and enjoy the great outdoors!
-You will experience a mixture of stately 100+ year-old Eastern White pine trees, magnificently aged Oaks and newly planted young trees, surrounded by 93 acres of manicured lawns, rustic woods, and rolling farmland.
-And with several wild flower plots throughout the campground attracting a wide variety of songbirds, it makes for a truly relaxing environment.
+Harvest Farm Campground, located on the most scenic acres bordering the Upper Iowa River, opened for camping and canoeing with a shower house, 56 water/electric sites, 9 tent sites, and 10 canoes.
+Since the campground was created by and for those who enjoy the peace and quiet of being in the country away from city lights and sounds, campers will experience a mixture of stately 100+ year-old Eastern White pine trees, magnificently aged Oaks, and newly planted young trees—surrounded by 93 acres of manicured lawns, rustic woods, and rolling farmland.
+Together with wild flower plots sprinkled throughout the campground that attract a wide variety of songbirds, it makes for a truly relaxing environment.

 Combine all that with our strategically placed bat houses and swallows on the bluffs, and you get a campground virtually mosquito-free… by design.